Working with Video Data¶

 The order in which the UDFs are defined in EII configuration file is the order in which data will flow across them.
 Currently there is no support for demux/mux the data flow to/fro the UDFs.

-of apps like VideoIngestion and VideoAnalytics.The UDF schema and description about keys/values in it presented in detail in the UDF README file.
+All configs related to UDFs are to be in config.json of apps like VideoIngestion and VideoAnalytics.The UDF schema and description about keys/values in it presented in detail in the UDF README file.

-UDF Configuration
+UDF Configuration¶

 Below is the JSON schema for UDF json object configuration: